We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - using a dehumidifier or air conditioner to reduce humidity

 - using hypoallergenic pillows

 - using pillow protectors designed to combat allergens

 - vacuuming regularly

-- installing a high-efficiency particulate air, or HEPA, air purifier
+- installing an air purifier with a high efficiency particulate air, or HEPA, filter

-Anyone with indoor allergens should take steps to reduce those in the bedroom, and it can help to have allergy-resistant bedding and a hypoallergenic mattress.
-This might contain organic or synthetic materials.
+Anyone with indoor allergens should take steps to reduce those in the bedroom, and it can help to have allergy-resistant bedding and a hypoallergenic mattress, which might contain organic or synthetic materials.